On contact invariants of non-simply connected Gorenstein toric contact manifolds: Introduction

 The paper is organized as follows. \begin{itemize} \item In section~\ref{s:Gorenstein} we recall fundamental facts about Gorenstein toric contact manifolds, including some (perhaps new) observations relating their fundamental groups with combinatorial properties of their toric diagrams.
-We will also present some examples, describing in detail the ones mentioned above. \item Section~\ref{s:trivialization} is the main technical section of the paper, where we show that the explicit method developed in~\cite{AM1}, to compute the Conley-Zehnder index of any contractible periodic Reeb orbit of a non-degenerate toric contact form on a Gorenstein toric contact manifold, can also be used for non-contractible periodic Reeb orbits. \item In section~\ref{s:examples1} we compute the contact Betti numbers of unit cosphere bundles of $3$-dimensional lens spaces, including their decomposition induced by homotopy classes in the fundamental group. \item Finally, in section~\ref{s:examples2}, we give an explicit method to compute the contact Betti numbers of Gorenstein contact lens spaces and their decomposition by homotopy class of the fundamental group (Proposition~\ref{prop:LensBetti}), illustrate how it can be explicitly used in some examples, including Gorenstein prequantizations of $\cp^n$ (Example~\ref{ex:preq}), and prove Theorems~\ref{thm:ineq} and~\ref{thm:auto}. \end{itemize}
+We will also present some examples, describing in detail the ones mentioned above. \item Section~\ref{s:trivialization} is the main technical section of the paper, where we show that the explicit method developed in~\cite{AM1}, to compute the Conley-Zehnder index of any contractible periodic Reeb orbit of a non-degenerate toric contact form on a Gorenstein toric contact manifold, can also be used for non-contractible periodic Reeb orbits. \item In section~\ref{s:examples1} we compute the contact Betti numbers of unit cosphere bundles of $3$-dimensional lens spaces, including their decomposition induced by homotopy classes in the fundamental group. \item In section~\ref{s:examples2}, we give an explicit method to compute the contact Betti numbers of Gorenstein contact lens spaces and their decomposition by homotopy class of the fundamental group (Proposition~\ref{prop:lensBetti}), illustrate how it can be explicitly used in some examples, including Gorenstein prequantizations of $\cp^n$ (Example~\ref{ex:preq}), and prove Propositions~\ref{prop:ineq} and~\ref{prop:auto}. \item Finally, appendix~\ref{appendix} is devoted to considerations regarding the total Chern class of the canonical contact structure of a lens space and results of the type considered in Propositions~\ref{prop:ineq} and~\ref{prop:auto}. \end{itemize}